-This attack on the small intestine is significant because the small intestine has a hefty job to keep the body healthy.
-The small intestine is responsible for absorbing nutrients from food and then distributing those nutrients to every cell and organ in the body.
+This attack on the small intestine is significant because the small intestine has a hefty job of keeping the body healthy as it’s responsible for absorbing nutrients from food and then distributing those nutrients to every cell and organ in the body.

 (3) You create widespread inflammation.

 Studies have proven that gluten causes inflammation in all humans, not just those with celiac disease.
 However, those with celiac disease will absolutely be negatively affected by continued gluten exposure as their immune systems are already hyper-triggered by gluten.